wp-plugins/nextgen-gallery/readme.txt

 == Changelog ==

+= V2.0.57.1 - 03.06.2013 =
+* Fixed:   Reset jQuery to WP defaults when modified by a third-party
+* Fixed:   Compatibility with WP jQuery Lightbox plugin
+* Fixed:   Compatibility with Peekaboo theme

 = V2.0.57 - 03.05.2013 =
 * NEW:     Re-introduced the Reset button
 * NEW:     Tooltip added for Page Link to functionality